 Deep Learning (DL)

-the connection between deep learning, machine learning, and AI.
+The connection between deep learning, machine learning, and AI.
 Artificial intelligence (AI) refers to techniques that enable computers to mimic human behavior.
 Using algorithms that have been trained on data, machine learning enables computers to classify or predict things.
 Deep learning is a type of machine learning that analyzes data and detects patterns using multi-layered neural networks, much like the way the human brain does.
 The structure of the human brain served as the inspiration for the neural network’s architecture.

 Ground Truth Data (GTD)